fmalina/revisions-blocl/activism/capitalismghoststory.md

 can have.
 The era of the Privatization of Everything has made the Indian economy one of the fastest growing in the world.

-It’s a dream come true for businessmen—to be able to sell what they don’t have to buy.
+It’s a dream come true for businessmen—to be able to sell what they don't have to buy.

 In India the land of millions of people is being acquired and handed over to